Pranieth95/Keystroke-Dynamics/README.md

-"# Keystroke-Dynamics"
-A neural network model using the backpropagation method to analyze typing patterns of users on an Android keyboard.
+A  novel  post-authentication  approach  using  keystroke  dynamics,  a behavioral  biometric  that  analyzes  the  unique  typing  patterns  of  users.
+By  focusing  on parameters such as key press duration, flight time (the interval between key presses), and finger pressure, the  system  creates  an  individualized typing  profile for each user.